AdiJee2195/Codeforces/README.md

 # Codeforces
-Solutions to codeforces problems that I solve on a daily basis.
+Solutions to all codeforces problems I have solved.